-Candidates registered by the Committee on Graduate Instruction of the University for the degree of Master of Science or of Doctor of Philosophy, may pursue work in the Medical Sciences given in the Medical School, either in regular courses or in special elective courses, provided such students are accepted by the heads of departments offering courses.
-Graduate work in the Medical Sciences is regulated by the Committee on Graduate Instruction of the University, which controls such work in all departments of the University.
-Candidates for graduate degrees should apply to the Dean of the College of Arts and Science and confer with the chairman of the Committee of the Medical Faculty on Graduate Instruction (see page 45 for personnel of Committee).
+Candidates registered for Graduate Instruction in the University for the degree of Master of Science or of Doctor of Philosophy, may pursue work in the Medical Sciences given in the Medical School, either in regular courses or in special elective courses, provided such students are accepted by the heads of departments concerned.
+Graduate work in the Medical Sciences is regulated by the faculty of the Graduate School of the University.
+Candidates for graduate degrees should apply to the Dean of the Graduate School.